DworkinLab/episodicSequenceData/Run Through - Episodic.md

 *Lofreq version 2.0.0-rc-1 (commit 2.0.0-rc-1-3-g63449f7) was installed and run in “call” mode.*

+"One program, LoFreq, only permitted the analysis of one pool of samples at a time, and another, CRISP, would only run on groups of pools."

 > From LoFreq Paper (Wilm et al. 2012)